 Grief Support and Counseling For Adults

 Hospice of Santa Cruz County provides a wide array of options to help you navigate your way through grief.
-It’s important to remember that you’re not alone and we’re here to help you find the right path to effectively grow through your grief.
-We offer grief support to anyone 18 and older in the community regardless of whether or not you had a loved one on hospice care.
+It’s important to remember that you’re not alone in grieving and we’re here to help you find the right path to effectively grow through your grief.
+We offer grief support to anyone 18 and older in the Santa Cruz County and Salinas communities regardless of whether or not you had a loved one on hospice care.
 Call us at (831) 430-3000 or email us for more information.

 We are honored to help so many in the community navigate their way through grief.